marcinduma/WILCLD-2611/docs/LAB_access-RDP.md

 ## 1. Lab access general description

-The lab has been built leveraging multiple cloud environments as following:
+The lab has been built leveraging multiple environments as following:

 - Amazon Web Services
 - Private intrastructure on-prem